Annual New Year's Day

 out of glass

-Fortunately a visual vocabularly has been established by the founder and all of the people who have followed "planting" poles with text about peace.
+Fortunately, a visual vocabularly has been established by the founder and all of the people who followed "planting" poles with text about peace.

-He wrote "May peace prevail on earth" in Japanese on a pole and had it translated into a different language on each side.
+Shortly after the Second World War he, Masahisa Goi, planted the first peace pole in Japan.
+There they have a tradition of makng posts with vertical text on them.
+So Goi wrote "May peace prevail on earth" in Japanese on on one and had it translated into a different language on each side.

 Someone saw it and wanted one.
 Someone saw that one and wanted one too.
 And it became a movement.